sjeung/bids-specification/src/modality-specific-files/motion.md

 # Motion

-For information on how to cite this extension when referencing it in the context of the academic literature, please read [Citing BIDS](../introduction.md#citing-bids).
+For information on how to cite this specification when referencing it in the context of the academic literature, please read [Citing BIDS](../introduction.md#citing-bids).

 Motion datasets formatted using this specification are available on the [BIDS examples repository](https://github.com/bids-standard/bids-examples#motion-datasets)